jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (3) If a person makes an election under subsection (2), they must return output tax equal to— (a) the input tax previously deducted for the supply minus the amount of output tax adjustments already made for non-taxable use; or
   (b) if the supply was acquired by them as a zero-rated supply, the nominal GST component chargeable under section 20(3J)﻿(a)﻿(i) minus the amount of output tax adjustments already made for non-taxable use.
-(4) If, after returning output tax under subsection (3), the person has claimed no deduction under section 20(3) for the goods, excluding non-integral deductions, then any future disposal of the goods is not a taxable supply.
+(4) Any future disposal of the goods is not a taxable supply if, after returning output tax under subsection (3), the person has not—
+  (a) claimed a deduction under section 20(3) for the goods, excluding non-integral deductions; and (b) used the goods for the principal purpose of making taxable supplies.

 ## Schedule 1 — Non-taxable legislative charges